-"I am a strong, positive voice in our community and I stand for integrity, honesty and accountability.
-My full-time work at JFK Memorial Hospital as Chief Development Officer will continue with the full support from the CEO.
+"I remain a strong, positive voice in our community and I stand for integrity, honesty and accountability.
+With my role as Chief Strategy Officer of Community Advocacy with Desert Care Network, I bring a combination of health and government experience that assists in decision-making on a broad spectrum of topics.
+Strengthening our network beyond La Quinta offers additional opportunities to collaborate and thrive.
 My energy and desire to continue my service on the Council is greater than ever, and I ask for your vote to re-elect me as La Quinta’s Mayor."

 CONTINUED FISCAL RESPONSIBILITY

-My number one priority is to ensure strong law enforcement and fire service protection, while managing contract service costs effectively.
+My number one priority is to ensure strong law enforcement and fire service protection, while managing contract service costs and annual increases effectively.
 Public Safety comes at a price, and our service and protection will not be compromised.
-Collaboration with other contract cities may offer cost savings without compromising service and safety.
+Exploring support services to complement our law enforcement team may assist in ensuring additional outreach and safety, in a fair and equitable manner for all residents.
+We live in a safe city because of the decisions and commitment made by our City Council to protect our residents.

 QUALITY OF LIFE